Coder-Spirit/nominal/nominal/README.md

 ### Tainting values

-While using *brands*, *flavors* and *tags* way is often enough, sometimes it can be handy to mark all the values coming from the "external world" as *tainted* (and therefore "dangerous"), independently of whether we took the time to assign them a specific nominal type or not.
+While using *brands*, *flavors* and *tags* is often enough, sometimes it can be handy to mark all the values coming from the "external world" as *tainted* (and therefore "dangerous"), independently of whether we took the time to assign them a specific nominal type or not.

 `Nominal` provides the types `Tainted<T>` and `Untainted<T>`, both of them operate recursively on `T`.